 Damascus, its capital, was in its heyday in the 7th-8th centuries the center of the Arab Empire, renowned as a seat of culture.
 Its rulers were also great hunters with Salukis, as the murals at one of their palaces at Qusayr ‘Amra, now in Jordan, beautifully demonstrate.

 After the Arab Caliphate Syria was part of the Ottoman Empire and ruled from Istanbul until the First World War, when as part of the peace settlement it was mandated to France to administer.
 It became fully independent only after the Second World War, when it became prey to a series of military coups until the establishment of the Ba’ath Party regime in 1961, which remains in power today.

 The archaeological record shows the early presence of Salukis, most notably in the complete Saluki skeleton excavated in 1987 at Tell Brak, dating from c.2500 BCE.
-Until the ongoing civil war broke out in 2011, the plains and semi-desert regions, particularly in the northern areas, were the hunting grounds of both smooth and feathered Salukis of great quality.
+Until the ongoing civil war broke out in 2011, the plains and semi-desert regions, particularly in the Kurdish areas, were the hunting grounds of both smooth and feathered Salukis of great quality.
 Indeed, many of the Salukis in the West today owe their origins to Syria, not least to the imported hounds of the famous Sarona kennel as well as Hama of Homs.